TableCheck-Labs/fullstack-swe-takehome/README.md

 Please grant access to your repo for these following github users

 - `daniellizik` - Daniel Lizik, Engineering Manager
-- `LuginaJulia` - Julia Lugina, Senior Software Engineer

 ## Evaluation Criteria

-Your submission will be evaluated based on:
+Your submission will be evaluated based these criteria in order of importance:

+1. Customer Focus: Is the user experience intuitive?
+Would _you_ use this application if you were a diner? _Please_ play around with your app as if you were a customer prior to submission.
-1. Functionality: Does the application work as specified?
+2. Functionality: Does the application work as specified?
-2. Code Quality: Is the code well-structured, readable, and maintainable?
+3. Code Quality: Is the code well-structured, readable, and maintainable?
 Add sufficient comments in places where you think it would help other contributors to onboard more quickly to understand your code.
-3. Architecture: Are there clear separations of concerns and good design patterns used?
+4. Architecture: Are there clear separations of concerns and good design patterns used?
-4. Customer Focus: Is the user experience intuitive?
-Would _you_ use this application if you were a diner? _Please_ play around with your app as if you were a customer prior to submission.
 5. QA: Are you confident in the quality of your product?
 If you had to refactor or add new features, would you be able to do so without breaking the existing functionality?
 There is no guideline on how many tests you should write, what type of tests you should write, what level of coverage you need to achieve, etc. We leave it to you to decide how to ensure a level of quality that results in your customers trusting your product.

 ### Good luck!